francisco-camargo/opentofu-aws-hello-world/README.md

 **Important**: The `terraform.tfvars` file should contain different values from the defaults in `variables.tf`.
 For example:

-- `variables.tf` might have a generic AMI ID and open SSH access (`0.0.0.0/0`)
+- `variables.tf` has safe defaults with a generic AMI ID and open SSH access (`0.0.0.0/0`)
-- `terraform.tfvars` should have the correct AMI for your chosen region and your actual public IP (`x.x.x.x/32`) for secure SSH access
+- `terraform.tfvars` should have the correct AMI for your region and your actual public IP (`x.x.x.x/32`) for security

 ### Security: .gitignore Configuration